Energy Optimization of Wind Turbines via a Neural Control Policy Based on Reinforcement Learning Markov Chain Monte Carlo Algorithm: Structure of the RL and MCMC

 In MCMC, the target distribution is created accepting two properties of the chain as \emph{invariance} and \emph{ergodicity}, which is being initialized with a given $\theta^{(0)}$.
 As an MCMC algorithm, Metropolis-Hastings (MH) selects the appropriate candidate parameter from a distribution of proposals i.e.\ $\theta^{\dagger} \sim \Gamma(\theta^{\dagger} | \theta)$.
 The suggested sample is then either taken with an acceptability degree given in \eqref{eq: accept-reject}, in which case the value of the current parameter is substituted with the new one, or dismissed, in which case the current parameter remains unchanged.

 An analytical calculation appears to be impossible due to the presence of ${J}(\theta)$ and ${J}(\theta^{\dagger})$ in \eqref{eq: accept-reject}.
 However, an estimator with the property of obtaining unbiased and non-negative approximations of $J(\theta)$, enables us to sample from $\pi(\theta)$.
 This is generally possible by using an importance sampling (IS) problem.
+One of the improvements of the proposed RL-MCMC algorithm is mainly based on the structure of the total reward function, where instead of using an additive one, we propose to use a multiplicative total reward based on the idea of risk-sensitivity.
+According to \cite{Aviv2015}, the risk-sensitivity can handle the uncertainty involved in the environment.
+In this regard, Equation \ref{eq: J theta} can then be modified and written as:

-For WECS, the proposed learning algorithm is given in Algorithm \ref{alg: Pseudo-marginal Metropolis-Hastings for reinforcement learning}.
+Summarizing the learning steps, we can give the pseudocode of the proposed RL-MCMC algorithm for WECS in Algorithm \ref{alg: Pseudo-marginal Metropolis-Hastings for reinforcement learning}.

+Based on the explanations brought up and the given algorithm and for the sake of clarification of the methodology, a step by step procedure is outlined as below: \begin{enumerate} \item Specify the state and action spaces, the reward function and the initial policy parameters for the RL problem. \item Construct the posterior distribution by defining prior densities and the cost function of the RL. \item Define a suitable MCMC sampler to generate samples which for our case we use a Metropolis-Hastings sampler. \item Assign a proposal distribution for the MCMC and draw candidate parameters. \item Collect sequence of state-action-reward tuples from the WAVT system. \item Estimate the cost function and then based on the acceptance probability either accept or reject the sample proposal. \item Update the policy parameters using a Gaussian random walk. \item repeat $4-7$ until a sufficient number of samples have been generated to estimate the posterior distribution. \end{enumerate}